HOW TO PLAN THE BEST SWITZERLAND ROAD TRIP IN 2023

 Shares

-But if exploring every nook & cranny of this area sounds like your thing (which trust me – it should!), you should stay several months.
+If exploring every nook & cranny of this area sounds like your thing (which trust me – it should!), you should stay several months.
 But, realistically, say 4 days presents itself as an absolute must.
+Here are some tips on how to plan your Interlaken itinerary.

 🛏️ WHERE TO STAY IN INTERLAKEN:

-Luxury: Victoria Jungfrau Grand Hotel & Spa – The most luxurious hotel in Interlaken is Victoria Jungfrau Grand Hotel & Spa.
-I have not stayed there myself, so I can only repeat what I heard: This hotel is amazing.
+Luxury: Victoria Jungfrau Grand Hotel & Spa – The most luxurious hotel in Interlaken is the Victoria Jungfrau Grand Hotel & Spa.
+I have not stayed there myself, so I can only repeat what I heard: This hotel is amazing and located right in the heart of Interlaken.
 If you are looking for a fancy place in Interlaken, this is probably the best pick.

 ➡️ Book your stay at Victoria Jungfrau Grand Hotel & Spa here.